Learning Objectives

 You decide to start with a shapefile of the county boundaries.
 Download the Oklahoma county boundaries shapefile from here and the projection file from here.
 Unzip both files into your data directory.
 Use the

-layer into R. Plot it using theplot
+readOGRfunction to read thecountylayer into R. Plot it using theplotfunction. -

 Next you decide to read in a layer of the climate division boundaries.
 Download the zipfile of NOAA climate divisions from here and extract it in your data directory.
 Read in the

-layer and plot it using theplot
+GIS.OFFICIAL_CLIM_DIVISIONSlayer and plot it using theplotfunction. -

 Now that you’ve got the vector data layers imported, you decide to import a raster file of elevation for Oklahoma.
 Your friend has already clipped the National Elevation Dataset for Oklahoma agreggated it to a 1 arc-minute resolution, so she sends you a link to download it.
 Download it into your data folder and import it into R using the

-function.
+rasterfunction.
 Plot the resulting data layer.

 -